chili-epfl/FROG/README.md

 * We use Jest for tests.
 * We use Flow for type checking.

-All PRs should pass all tests (`npm run test` in the repository root directory).
+All PRs should pass all tests (`npm start test` in the repository root directory).

 ## Licensing